 This condition is treated with dilation and antireflux measures and the use of prednisone, cyclosporine, azathioprine, and thalidomide.

-Esophagitis associated with inflammatory bowel disease is treated by means of corticosteroid therapy for inflammatory lesions and dilation for strictures.
+Esophagitis associated with inflammatory bowel disease (Crohn disease) is treated by means of corticosteroid therapy for inflammatory lesions and dilation for strictures.
 Surgery may be needed to treat fistulas and strictures.

-In a 2014 review of the clinical, endoscopic, and histologic features of eosinophilic esophagitis in adults and children, Dellon and Liacouras noted that this condition can be treated with topical corticosteroids or dietary strategies.[55]
+In a review of the clinical, endoscopic, and histologic features of eosinophilic esophagitis in adults and children, Dellon and Liacouras noted that this condition can be treated with topical corticosteroids or dietary strategies.[59]
 Endoscopic dilation is an important tool for the treatment of fibrostenotic complications.
-Unresolved issues include phenotypes, optimal treatment end points, the role of maintenance therapy, and treatment of refractory disease.
-Ideally, eosinophilic esophagitis is managed by a multidisciplinary team comprising gastroenterologists, allergists, pathologists, and dieticians.
+Unresolved issues include phenotypes, optimal treatment endpoints, the role of maintenance therapy, and treatment of refractory disease.
+Ideally, eosinophilic esophagitis is managed by a multidisciplinary team comprised of gastroenterologists, allergists, pathologists, and dietitians.

 A study by Straumann et al suggested that a 15-day course of treatment with budesonide is well tolerated with no serious side effects and is highly effective for remission in adolescent and adult patients with eosinophilic esophagitis.[69]